Leicester Racing Tips

 Safe gambling environment

-How to Get to the Leicester Racecourse
+How to Get to the Racecourse

 Car

 You can access the course from the Midland Motorway network.
-It has easy-to-follow signs making it hard to get lost on the way.
+It has easy-to-follow signs, making it hard to get lost on the way.
 The parking on the running track is free every day.
 On your SAT, punch in Leicester LE2 4AL.

 Train